Bank vs NBFC: Know the Difference

 Conclusion

-To conclude, banks and NBFCs are both financial service providers, regulated by the Reserve Bank of India (RBI).
-The working models of these two are different.
+In this blog post, we explained nbfc and bank difference.
+Both banks and NBFCs are financial service providers, regulated by the Reserve Bank of India (RBI).
+However, the working models of these two are different.
 The primary function of banks is to accept deposits and grant loans in return for some security.

-The NBFC also cater for the financial needs of customers and provides lending services.
+The NBFC also caters to the financial needs of customers and provides lending services.
 The eligibility of NBFC to provide loans is not complex as compared to the banks.
 NBFC does not require heavy paperwork to provide loans.
-The compliances of banks are strict as compared to NBFC.
-If you want to register an NBFC, then reach out to Registrationwala.
-We help you with applying to finally obtain an NBFC license.
+The compliances of banks are strict as compared to NBFCs.

 • Share This Post